shorya258/shorya258/README.md

 ## I'm a B.TECH CSE student!!

 - 🍁 I’m currently trying to explore different aspects of tech😅
-- 🥅 2021 goals: learn more about web dev, contribute to open source orgs
+- 🥅 2022 goals: learn more about web dev, contribute to open source orgs
-- ❄ Fun fact: I love to read mystery, horror, thriller and philosophical genres, play chess, watch cat or dog videos, listen songs.
+- ❄ Fun fact: Apart from coding, thriller genre cinema, all kinda songs, dog videos are <3 .

 ### Connect with me: